SURGroup/UQpy/source/samplemethods.rst

 Adding a new ``STS`` class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Adding a new stratified sampling method first requires that an appropriate ``Strata`` class exists.
 If the new method is based on rectangular, Voronoi, or Delaunay stratification one of the existing ``Strata`` classes can be used.
 If it relies on a different type of stratification, then a new ``Strata`` class must be written first.
-Next, the new stratified sampling method must be written as a new subclass of the ``STS`` class.
+Next, the new stratified sampling method must be written as a new subclass of the ``STS`` class containing a ``create_samplesu01`` method that performs the stratified sampling on the unit hypercube.
+This method must take input that are consistent with the ``create_samplesu01`` method described in the ``STS`` class above.

 RSS Class